-Search by school name 60 Search by suburb, town or postcode Sector ☑ Government ☑ Non-government SEARCH
+School name GO

+Suburb, town or postcode

+Sector: ✔ Government

+Non-government н

-Where it says 'Search by school name', type in the name of the school you wish to view, and select <GO>.
-Read and follow the instructions on the next screen; you will be asked to accept the Terms of Use and Privacy Policy before being given access to the school's My School entry webpage.
+Where it says 'School name', type in the name of the school you wish to view, select the school from the drop-down list and select <GO>.
+Read and follow the instructions on the next screen; you will be asked to confirm that you are not a robot then by clicking continue, you acknowledge that you have read, accepted and agree to the Terms of Use and Privacy Policy before being given access to the school's profile webpage.

-School financial information is available by selecting 'School finances' in the menu box in the top left corner of the school's entry webpage.
+School financial information is available by selecting 'School finances' in the menu box in the top left corner of the school's profile webpage.
 If you are unable to access the internet, please contact the school for a paper copy of income by funding source.